 Palliative care is largely misunderstood.
 It’s an area of healthcare concerned with prevention and relief of suffering.
-Many assume it’s for people at the end of life, which it often is, but is relevant to people of any age in any disease state, whether the illness is curable or not.
+Many assume it’s for people at the end of life, which it often is, but it's also relevant to people of any age in any disease state, whether the illness is curable or not.
 In addition to medications and traditional healthcare therapies, practitioners are highly integrative- employing social, psychological, physical, and spiritual components to their care.

 The concept of palliative care has been gaining more attention in the United States over the past decade; the specialized needs of children should not be forgotten.
 According to the National Hospice and Palliative Care Organization (NHPCO), some of the most important unmet needs in pediatric palliative care include: educational access, adaptive equipment, more in-depth emotional support for siblings and mechanisms for continuity of care, including assistance 24/7 and in home settings.